weedenwright/LogConfiguration/README.md

 ### Logging Portlet - Dynamic Plugin for dotCMS

 The Logging Portlet allows a CMS Administrator in dotCMS to dynamically set logging levels of classes and packages at runtime that are known to the dotCMS JVM.
+It is also possible to add dynamic classes/packages to this plugin by, after making sure you are exporting them from your other dynamic plugins, add them to the Activator's start function (see example already there).

 ### Install